LITUATUI/M3UPT/README.md

 # M3UPT - https://m3upt.com

-List of channels and programs in Portuguese in M3U format
+M3U list of TV and radio channels in Portuguese.
+Public and official streams only.